Hello, new Barrett puppy owners! Hope the last few days have treated you well, and you’re not too sleep deprived or blurry eyed.

 Weimaraners need “down time.”
 A crate is a great place for your Weimaraner to have just that.
 For your new puppy, a crate can limit access to the entire house until your new dog knows the house rules.
 A crate can help with house-training by setting up a routine.
 For example, you can feed the puppy in the crate and, afterwards, carry him or walk him on a lead straight out to an elimination site where you can use a word or phrase to remind the dog what the trip outside is for.

 At some point in your dog’s life, it may also be necessary to use a crate when you are traveling with your pet or when your dog is recuperating from an injury.
 (Or when I’m borrowing it back for dog shows!)
 These situations will be much less stressful if your dog is already familiar with and comfortable in a crate.
-Tip: I cover my crates with a blanket to heighten the den experience.
+Tip: We cover our wire crates with a blanket to heighten the den experience.

 Also – Don’t feel bad about leaving her alone like that.
 It’s part of the routine and she’ll get used to it.
 She’s a puppy, so she’s naturally whiny.
 All normal.